Know the Laws: New York

 Yes, if you are filing for a fault-based divorce or under the "no-fault" option.
 However, if you plan on filing a separation agreement, this requires that the parties live separate and apart for one year after entering into the agreement.
 However, you should keep in mind that in many cases, starting a divorce action while living with your spouse may not only be emotionally difficult, but it may also be dangerous for you and your children if there has been domestic violence in the home.

 When you receive support while you are married, this is referred to as spousal support.
 Prior to starting a divorce, you can file for spousal support in family court.
 You may even file for it while you and your spouse are still living together if s/he is failing to support your basic needs although this may be more difficult to prove.*

 Once you are divorced, support is referred to as maintenance or alimony.
 If you are getting separated or divorced, the supreme court can award you temporary maintenance (which lasts while the divorce case is going on) and/or final maintenance, which applies once the divorce is finalized.
-For temporary maintenance, there are specific guidelines which lay out how much you can get.
+For temporary maintenance, there are specific guidelines which lay out how much you can get and the New York Courts website has a calculator to help you figure out what you may be entitled to.
 These guidelines are explained in a manual prepared by Her Justice and the Brooklyn Bar Association Volunteer Lawyers Project.

 In deciding whether to award you final maintenance, a judge will look at many factors.
 A few of the things a judge will look at are:

 If you were never legally married, you will not qualify for spousal support.
 To read more about spousal support and maintenance/ alimony in NY State, you can read the manual referenced above.